Supraspinous ligament

-The supraspinous ligament, also known as the supraspinal ligament, is a ligament found along the vertebral column.
+The supraspinous ligament (also known as the supraspinal ligament) is a ligament extending across the tips of the spinous processes of the vertebra of the vertebral column.

+Anatomy

+The supraspinous ligament connects the tips of the spinous processes from the seventh cervical vertebra to the sacrum.
+Superior to the 7th cervical vertebra, the supraspinous ligament is continuous with the nuchal ligament.
+It is thicker and broader in the lumbar region than in the thoracic region, and intimately blended with the neighboring fascia in both these regions.
+Inferior to L4, the supraspinous ligament becomes indistinct, lost amid the prominent lumbar fascia.

+Between the spinous processes, the supraspinous ligament is continuous with the interspinous ligaments.

 Structure

-The supraspinous ligament connects the tips of the spinous processes from the seventh cervical vertebra to the sacrum.
-Above the seventh cervical vertebra, the supraspinous ligament is continuous with the nuchal ligament.

-Between the spinous processes it is continuous with the interspinous ligaments.

-It is thicker and broader in the lumbar than in the thoracic region, and intimately blended, in both situations, with the neighboring fascia.

-The most superficial fibers of this ligament extend over three or four vertebrae; those more deeply seated pass between two or three vertebrae while the deepest connect the spinous processes of neighboring vertebrae.
+The most superficial fibers of this ligament extend across 3-4 vertebrae, deeper fibres extend across 2-3 vertebrae, while the deepest connect the spinous processes of adjacent vertebrae.

-Development

 Function

+The supraspinous ligament becomes taut when the spine is fully flexed.
 The supraspinous ligament, along with the posterior longitudinal ligament, interspinous ligaments and ligamentum flavum, help to limit hyperflexion of the vertebral column.